AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/activity-stream.md

 ![Cancel activity](../../assets/activity-icons/cancel-activity.png){width="450" align="center"}

-If you have a terminal running the deployment activity, canceling in the Cloud Console results in the cancellation in the terminal:
+If you have a terminal running the deployment activity, canceling in the [!DNL Cloud Console] results in the cancellation in the terminal:

 ![Activity cancelled in terminal](../../assets/activity-icons/activity-cancelled.png){width="300"}